Skip to main content

 • Python ML pipeline with custom extraction: Crawl4AI — native Python, LLM-optimized chunking.

-• High-volume crawl data collection: Spider or Scrapy — optimized for throughput.
+• High-volume crawl data collection: CRW or Scrapy — optimized for throughput.

 • URL discovery and site mapping: Katana or CRW's /map endpoint.